leangjia/blender_docs/manual/interface/window_system/status_bar.rst

 **********

-The Status Bar is located at the bottom of the Blender window and displays contextual information such as keyboard shortcuts, result or warning message and statistic information.
+The Status Bar is located at the bottom of the Blender window and displays contextual information such as keyboard shortcuts, result or warning message and statistical information.
 The Status Bar can be hidden by disabling *Show Status Bar* in Window menu or by dragging from the top edge down.

 .. figure:: /images/interface_window-system_status-bar_ui.png